Zhengjiexu/xu-group/content/authors/admin/_index.md

 - Visitors
 ---

-Xu is a PhD student of condensed matter physics at the Southern Normal University.
+Xu is a PhD student of condensed matter physics at the Southern China Normal University.
 His research interests include plasmonic, pervoskite solar cell and other photovolatic devices.